 Safety planning is one of the first concerns for anyone impacted by domestic abuse or sexual assault.
 Our program can assist each hotline caller and client to develop a safety plan.
 In a domestic abuse situation, whether an individual chooses to remain with their abusive partner or to separate, a safety plan is quite important.
 Safety is also crucial for those recovering from a sexual assault either from a stranger or from someone they know.

 When a caller makes a report soon after the assault has occurred, VIP staff can provide hospital accompaniment and advocacy.
 The VIP staff can meet the survivor at the Inova Fairfax Hospital and make sure they are appropriately connected with the SANE (Sexual Assault Nurse Examiner) staff.
 The role of the staff or advocate is to provide support prior to, during and/or after the examination.

 VIP staff can provide information on obtaining protective orders and working with the courts.
 We can also assist a caller in connecting with a domestic violence shelter, or make other referrals to assist them.
 We also contact all of the partners of those attending the batterers program to check on their safety and to let them know that we have services for them.

 Counseling for Batterers (BIP)

 The program consists of one Intake appointment and 18 group sessions.
-Counseling is confidential with the following exceptions; If court ordered you must sign a release of information to court/attorney (referring agency).
+Counseling is confidential with the following exceptions; If court ordered you must sign a release of information to probation/attorney (referring agency).
 You are required to sign a release of information to your victim (Victims Rights).
 We are required to contact your victim to offer services and support.
 We do comply with DUTY TO WARN.

 The batterer intervention program is currently offered in English and Spanish.
 We have men’s groups and women’s group in both languages.